-We had approximately 16,000 employees at December 31, 2016, most of whom were located in the United States.
+We had approximately 17,000 employees at December 31, 2017, most of whom were located in the United States.
 We generally consider relations with our employees to be good.
-Approximately 60 employees in two of our field offices have voted to have a union represent them in contract negotiations.
-While we are not currently a party to any collective bargaining agreements, we are currently negotiating collective bargaining agreements at these offices.
+Approximately 60 employees in two of our field offices have voted to have a union represent them in their employment relations with DISH Network.
+While we are not currently a party to any collective bargaining agreements, we are presently in the negotiating phase with the union, which could result in a collective bargaining agreement with respect to these two sites.